pnkubana-creator/Lab1-pnkubana-creator/README.md

-# ⭐ Lab 1: Student Grade Processing System
+# ⭐ Lab 1: Grade Generator Calculator

 This lab exercise is divided into **two standalone components**: